 “Accentuates Pores Or Fine Lines”

-Try using the pressed powders not the loose.
-Spritz with D2O, Balance or POMMISST and blot, or mix the loose powders into a moisturizer and make a cream foundation.
+Use our primer Smooth Affair or Smooth Affair for Oily Skins before applying the mineral powders to even out pores and fine lines.
+Apply PurePressed Base or Amazing Base with a brush.
+Spritz with one of our facial sprays and blot, or mix the loose powders into a moisturizer and make a cream foundation.
 Apply it with fingers or a sponge.
-If the powders appear to accentuate lines under the eyes, dampen a cotton pad with one of our facial sprays and gently press it on the problem area, or dab on a small amount of moisturizer.
+If the powders appear to accentuate lines under the eyes, dampen a cotton pad with one of our facial sprays and gently press it on the problem area, or gently dab on a small amount of moisturizer.
+It’s OK to add moisturizer after the minerals have been applied.

 “Uneven and Blotchy”

 This is usually because the minerals have been applied before the moisturizer has been absorbed or because the moisturizer being used only lays on the surface of the skin.
 The simple solution is to wait a minute for the moisturizer to disappear or to blot any excess.
-D2O, Balance or POMMISST are good substitute moisturizers for oily skin.
+Our BeautyPrep Moisturizer was designed to be the ideal base for our foundations.
+Or try one of our facial sprays as a substitute moisturizer for oily skin.
 Also, some unevenness can be attributed to sponge applicators that do not “move” on the skin.
 This is why, if a sponge is used, we recommend our Flocked Sponge.
 It’s the only sponge we've found that blends the powders and does not drag.
 The sponge in the pressed compacts is only meant for touch-ups.